practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01a - object-oriented languages/Eiffel/README.md

 ## Idea of Eiffel

-I came to Eiffel when I noticed that it had an influence on the design of [Ruby](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main/03%20-%20source%20code/01%20-%20imperative%20languages/Ruby#ruby) and [D](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main/03%20-%20source%20code/01%20-%20imperative%20languages/D#d) (and others), clearly two languages where the programming paradim of **object-oriention** is sitting above the basic, **imperative** paradigm.
+I came to Eiffel when I read that it had an influence on the design of [Ruby](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main/03%20-%20source%20code/01%20-%20imperative%20languages/Ruby#ruby) and [D](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main/03%20-%20source%20code/01%20-%20imperative%20languages/D#d) (and others), two languages where the programming paradim of **object-oriention** is sitting on the basic, **imperative** paradigm.

 But then I noticed that (also) Eiffel is different from your "usual" object-oriented language.
 I guess it's clear that historically Eiffel has been designed around the basic construct of a **class** (+).
 So, I'd say that this is truly an object-oriented language; see its version of "Hello, World!" from the [Liberty Eiffel examples](https://github.com/LibertyEiffel/Liberty/blob/master/tutorial/hello_world.e):